Events

 10:30 am - 12:00 pm

 Fetch your pooch and come to campus for the return of Landmarks' annual Dog Walk!
 Bring your dog, a leash and plenty of waste bags for a docent-led public art dog walk.
 Please make sure your dog is well-behaved around people and other animals and up-to-date on vaccinations.
-There will be plenty of water stops along the tour route, and each guest will receive a special Landmarks frisbee!
+There will be plenty of water stops along the tour route, and each guest will receive a special Landmarks bandana!
 This event is free and open to the public.

 Learn more